ankitpatel96/opentelemetry.io/content/en/docs/collector/architecture.md

 processor.
 A processor might also drop the data if it's sampling or filtering.
 This continues until the last processor in the pipeline pushes the data to the exporters.
 Each exporter gets a copy of each data element.
 The last processor uses a `fanoutconsumer` to send the data to multiple exporters.
+Note: The last processor always creates a fanoutconsumer to forward the data to its exporters, even if there is only one exporter.

 The pipeline is constructed during Collector startup based on pipeline definition in the configuration.